 I've been hearing a lot about the "medical home" model lately and I honestly have not been very clear on what it exactly is.
 It seems to have started to get more press about the time I hit my "senior slump" and stopped doing medical student rotations with much content other than leaving by noon.
-This video provides a good, short introduction to the concept, and Wikipedia also has a basic article.

 Overall, it seems like the model has some potential to make the primary care experience better for patients and physicians alike.
 It was interesting to learn that the model seems to have originated out of pediatric practices caring for children with chronic illness.
 The experience I had in medical school that came the closest to the "medical home" model was the month I spent on outpatient pediatric heme-onc.
 Multiple people saw the patient and his/her at the visit: physician, infusion nurse, and social worker were key.
 Then others like physical therapists, speech therapists, nutritionists, other specialists were added based on the child's needs.
 Translators were always available, usually in person.
 They seemed to do such a good job of addressing everything that some parents said they felt no need to see the general pediatrician for routine visits.